daelsepara/zil-experiment/witcher/README.md

 Our goals are to implement these features

 - combat!
-- silver and steel swords that can be enhanced by the application of certain oils.
+- silver and steel swords that can be enhanced by the application of certain oils (11 June 2020).
 These should also confer bonuses when combatting specific monsters
-- witcher medallion that can detect invisible objects
+- witcher medallion that can detect invisible objects (12 June 2020)
 - travelling with or without Roach
 - Eating
 - monster bounties